 To pay the valleys their tribute.

-Whereas older ultranationalists hesitated to identify themselves too closely with Italian fascism, the students proudly noted that they were the first to oppose ‘individualism’ in the name of the nation and announced that ‘we will unfurl the flag of a cultural fascism of which students will be the avantguarde’.
-The students’ conception of heroism was predominately a masculine ideal, but women were nonetheless very active in the student movement as propaganists, vandals, and advisors.
+Whereas older ultranationalists hesitated to identify themselves too closely with Italian Fascism, the students proudly noted that they were the first to oppose “individualism” in the name of the nation and announced that “we will unfurl the flag of a cultural fascism of which students will be the avantguarde.”
+The students’ conception of heroism was predominately a masculine ideal, but women were nonetheless very active in the student movement as propagandists, vandals, and advisers.

 The notion that the students embodied a new spiritual ideal became popular during 1923, when several student leaders were arrested as part of a plot to assassinate leading business and political figures.
-In his confession to the police one of the accused, Ion Moţa, described the student movement as a ‘holy’ cause, and another of the arrested students, Corneliu Zelea Codreanu, claimed to have had a religious experience in front of an icon of the Archangel Michael in the prison chapel.
+In his confession to the police one of the accused, Ion Moţa, described the student movement as a “holy” cause, and another of the arrested students, Corneliu Zelea Codreanu, claimed to have had a religious experience in front of an icon of the Archangel Michael in the prison chapel.
 Codreanu, Moţa, and others had supported Cuza’s LANC since its inception, but broke with their former professor in 1927 after a power struggle split the party’s leadership.
-Codreanu named his splinter group the Legion of the Archangel Michael, and in the first issue of their newspaper, Moţa wrote that ‘We do not do politics, and we have never done it for a single day in our lives.
+Codreanu named his splinter group the Legion of the Archangel Michael, and in the first issue of their newspaper, Moţa wrote that “we do not do politics, and we have never done it for a single day in our lives.
 We have a religion, we are slaves to a faith.
 We are consumed in its fire and are completely dominated by it.
-We serve it until our last breath’.
-Moţa’s reference to ‘doing politics’ was an attack on Cuza, who the legionaries argued had become just like the politicians they had always fought against.
+We serve it until our last breath.”
+Moţa’s reference to “doing politics” was an attack on Cuza, who the legionaries argued had become just like the politicians they had always fought against.
 Early legionary publications made frequent references to how young the legionaries were, building on the association of youth with innocence, purity, and future promise.
-Legionaries are ‘young in spirit’, one early article explained, ‘pure in lifestyle, strong and disinterested in battle’.
+Legionaries are “young in spirit,” one early article explained, “pure in lifestyle, strong and disinterested in battle.”

 It took several years before the majority of antisemitic students joined the Legion, but the rhetoric of spiritual youth continued to invigorate student propaganda as well.
 This was not an anthropological revolution, however, it was supposedly the natural result of generational change.
-In one article from late 1926 a student writer claimed he was part of a ‘new generation’ which, he said, was ‘free of all material preoccupations and purer in spirit than anyone else in society’.
+In one article from late 1926 a student writer claimed he was part of a “new generation,” which, he said, was “free of all material preoccupations and purer in spirit than anyone else in society.”
 When students began a pogrom in Oradea Mare in December 1927, the journalist and future historian of religions Mircea Eliade wrote that the riots were the growing pains of an “authentic rebirth of religiosity.”
-Their parents who had fought in the First World War called themselves ‘the generation of fire’, and talk about generations was nothing new in 1920s Romania.
-The following year Mircea Eliade identified himself as the leader of a group of intellectuals he called ‘the young generation’ and other young intellectuals quickly followed suit, criticizing their elders and defining their generation in spiritual terms.
-Threatened both by the audacity of Eliade and his cohort and by the violence of the student movement itself, leading social commentators quickly responded, enshrining the idea of a ‘new generation’ in Romanian public discourse.
+Their parents who had fought in the First World War called themselves “the generation of fire,” and talk about generations was nothing new in 1920s Romania.
+The following year Eliade identified himself as the leader of a group of intellectuals he called “the young generation,” and other young intellectuals quickly followed suit, criticizing their elders and defining their generation in spiritual terms.
+Threatened both by the audacity of Eliade and his cohort and by the violence of the student movement itself, leading social commentators quickly responded, enshrining the idea of a “new generation” in Romanian public discourse.

-Legionary Heroism, 1927–1933
+Legionary heroism, 1927–33